NAME AND DOMICILE

 ESDAR and has its domicile in the municipality of Utrecht (The Netherlands).

-- To promote research and education of reproduction of domestic animals with an emphasis on the clinical aspects of reproduction, applied biotechnology and physiology of reproduction.
+- To promote research and education in reproduction of animals; with an emphasis on the clinical aspects, applied biotechnology and physiology.

 - To provide an organization for qualified individuals who dedicate a significant part of their professional activities to research, educational or clinical aspects of animal reproduction.

 - To assist in education through collaboration with the European College of Animal Reproduction (ECAR).